popovicsandras/SeloinJs/README.md

 const honda = hondaComponent.resolve('Car');
 // honda is instance of Honda, resolved by hondaComponent since hondaComponent has registered Car service on it
 ```

-During the resolution of a service, the service is attempted to be resolved first on the current service container, and bubbles up through the parent containers (if exist) until the root container.

 #### Service locator container injection strategies
 During resolution you have different ways of having your service locator containers auto-injected.
 By default there is no auto-injection during the resolution.